jimporter/pysetenv/README.md

 [![Appveyor build status][appveyor-image]][appveyor-link]
 [![Coverage status][codecov-image]][codecov-link]

 **pysetenv** is a simple Python-based program to allow users to set environment variables before executing a command.
 While it's cross-platform, it's primarily designed to be used on Windows, where `cmd.exe` makes this considerably more difficult than on POSIX systems.

+## Why?

+pysetenv is designed as a support package to help authors of other Python packages create command-line strings like you'd expect from `sh` or the `env` command.

 ## License